 5.72 Consistent with Internal and External costs, we also require evidence and justification that forecast costs in relation to CRS are economic and efficient.
-These costs are part of the Licensee's Allowed Revenue and are subject to exante cost control arrangements plus reporting requirements, but the full explanation still needs to be provided as part of the final submission.

 Criterion d) Robust evidence of how the Licensee has taken customer views into account

 - 5.73 We expect that all costs under the cost control to have followed the stakeholder engagement process set out in this document. - 5.74 Our general approach will be to consider criteria set out in table 5.1 below.